dmogithub/demo-CI-CD-Azure-AWS/README.md

 #  Engie IT CI/CD demo with docker
-The Jenkins pipeline deploys a wordpress application in AWS & Azure
+The Jenkins pipeline deploys a contenerized Wordpress application in AWS & Azure